 - Build stickiness into your app with intentional user experience.

-- Keep it simple.
+- Keep it common sense.
 Focus on the core problem before expanding.

-You don’t need to know everything so long as you keep moving forward, learning, and improving.
+- You don’t need to know or do everything so long as you keep moving forward, learning, and iterating.

-At Uplancer, we help businesses do exactly that.
-If you’re ready to turn your marketplace idea into a real product, get in touch with us.
-We’d love to help.
+At Uplancer, we help businesses build successful marketplace apps.
+If you’re ready to take your app to the next level, get in touch with us today.
+We’d love to help!